"Artificial Intelligence is the new electricity."

 - Andrew Ng, Stanford Adjunct Professor

 Please note: the course capacity is limited.
 To be considered for enrollment, join the wait list and be sure to complete your NDO application.
 Only applicants with completed NDO applications will be admitted should a seat become available.
 This course will be also available next quarter.

 Computers are becoming smarter, as artificial intelligence and machine learning, a subset of AI, make tremendous strides in simulating human thinking.
 Creating computer systems that automatically improve with experience has many applications including robotic control, data mining, autonomous navigation, and bioinformatics.

 This course provides a broad introduction to machine learning and statistical pattern recognition.
-Learn about both supervised and unsupervised learning as well as learning theory and adaptive control.
+Learn about both supervised and unsupervised learning as well as learning theory, reinforcement learning and control.
 Explore recent applications of machine learning and design and develop algorithms for machines.

 - Basics concepts of machine learning

 - Generative learning algorithms